KyleBurkholder/UIAnimatedSearchBar/README.md

 pod 'UIAnimatedSearchBar'
 ```

-At the end of the podfile add this post_install to allow the @IBDesignable aspect of the UIAnimatedSearchBar to work
+At the end of the podfile add this post_install to allow the @IBDesignable aspect of the UIAnimatedSearchBar to work:

 ```ruby
 # Workaround for Cocoapods v.1.5 issue #7606